“I may play the same program from one recital to the next, but I will play it differently. And because it is always different, it is always new.”

 Most of us musicians develop a core repertoire that we perform for years.

-In fact, we need to have large amounts of music at our fingertips so that we can present diverse concerts and perform on a moment’s notice.
+In fact, we need to have large amounts of music at our fingertips so that we can present frequent concerts and, if necessary, perform on a moment’s notice.

 How can we keep fresh the compositions that we’ve known for years?